|

 Josef Strnact Junior founded in 1881 a terracotta, majolica and faience factory in Turn-Teplitz.

-purchases the ceramic factory "Anton Heller" in Turn-Teplitz.
+purchased the ceramic factory "Anton Heller" in Turn-Teplitz.

-In 1910 it employed 300 workers.
 In 1934 it was repurchased by Mr. Elly Schubert

 and Josef Pachmann.